Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 Does My Home Qualify?

-The tax credit is for energy efficiency improvements to residential properties only, with some restrictions as follows:
+The Energy Efficient Home Improvement tax credit is for residential properties only, with some restrictions as follows:

 - The property must be your principal residence (not a vacation home, second home, commercial property, etc.).
 Your principal residence is where you live most of the time.
 It could be a: